-The fiscal 2017 executive compensation program consisted of three key elements: (1) base salary; (2) short-term cash incentives; and (3) long-term incentives in the form of PSUs, MSUs and RSUs.
+The fiscal 2019 executive compensation program consisted of three principal elements: (1) base salary; (2) short-term cash incentives; and (3) long-term equity incentives in the form of performance share units ("PSUs"), market share units ("MSUs") and restricted stock units ("RSUs").

-Base Salary Base salary provides executive officers with financial stability and predictable cash flow.
-Individual base salaries are determined by evaluating the executive's role within the Company experience, performance, and potential for development, as well as base salaries of comparable role within peer group companies and the broader marketplace. - Short-Term Cash Incentives This element rewards the achievement of annual Company and individual performance goals.
-Cash incentives are expressed as a targeted percentage of base salary determined with reference to the peer group companies and the broader marketplace. ıe Participant may earn between zero and 250% of target, depending both upon Company and individual performance. al
+Compensation Element Purpose and Philosophy Base Salary • Base salary provides executive officers with financial stability and predictable cash flow. • Individual base salaries are determined by evaluating the executive officer's role within the Company, experience, performance, and potential for development, as well as the base salaries of comparable roles within the peer group companies and the broader marketplace.
+Short-Term Cash Incentives • Our short-term cash incentive plan rewards the achievement of annual Company and individual performance goals. • Target cash incentive payment amounts are expressed as a percent- age of base salary determined with reference to the peer group companies and the broader marketplace. • Participants may earn between zero and 250% of their cash incentive award targets, depending both upon Company and individual performance.
+Long-Term Equity Incentives • Long-term equity incentives directly link a significant portion of each executive officer's target total direct compensation to the market value of our common stock, while promoting retention through multi-year vesting and performance periods. • PSUs are earned based upon the extent to which annual Company financial targets are achieved with as few as zero and as many as 200% of the target PSUs eligible to be earned.
+Earned units are then subject to multi-year vesting, promoting continued linkage to the market price of our common stock while also promoting retention. • MSUs are earned based on our relative total stockholder return measured over one-year, two-year and three-year performance periods with as few as zero and as many as 200% of the target MSUs eligible to be earned. • RSUs represent a more stable equity-based compensation vehicle, ensuring linkage to the stock price performance of our common stock while promoting retention over a multi-year vesting period.

-Purpose and Philosophy

-Long-Term Incentives

-Long-term incentives directly link a significant portion of total executive officer compensation to the market value of Company stock, while promoting retention through multi-year vesting.

-Compensation Element

-Purpose and Philosophy

-- Performance Share Units ("PSUs") are earned based upon the extent to which annual Company financial targets are achieved with as few as zero and as many as 200% of targeted PSUs possible.
-Earned units are then subject to multi-year vesting, promoting continued linkage to Company stock price while also promoting retention. - Market Share Units ("MSUs") use a performance measure that is based on relative total stockholder return over one-, two- and three-year periods instead of annual financial performance metrics to integrate a longer, multi-year performance period into the Company's equity compensation program. - Restricted Stock Units ("RSUs") represent a more stable equity-based compensation vehicle, ensuring linkage to Company stock price performance while promoting retention over a multi-year vesting period.

-Base Salary in Fiscal 2017
+Base Salary in Fiscal 2019